Fidel Martínez: 2012 season

-Martínez kicked of the 2012 season against Macara.
+Martínez kicked off the 2012 season against Macara.
 On 7 February 2012, he played his first ever Copa Libertadores match against Guadalajara.
 On 7 March, Martínez scored his first ever goal in the tournament against Velez Sarsfield in an emphatic 3–0 win over the Argentine team.
 On 11 March, he scored his first league goal against Deportivo Cuenca in a 4–1 away win.
 On 17 April, Martínez played a vital game against Mexican giants Guadalajara in a historic 5–0 win, scoring the third goal in the 65th minute.
 Martínez played all six games of the 2012 Copa Libertadores group stage, contributing two goals and two assists to help Deportivo Quito qualify to the last 16, an accomplishment not achieved since the 1989 Copa Libertadores.
 He scored his third Copa Libertadores goal in the round of 16 against powerful Chilean club Universidad de Chile in a 4–1 win.